 - Developing and disseminating predator-friendly livestock management manuals to subsistence and commercial farmers, and assisting farmers implement methods to reduce conflict with cheetah and other large predators;

 - Raising awareness about cheetah, and educating primary school children about the importance of predators in the ecosystem, through developing and distributing Ministry of Education approved teachers’ manuals that used cheetah as a flagship for teaching primary school subjects from English to Mathematics and Science.
 Under this extensive project, teachers from more than 200 rural primary schools in Matabeleland South Province attended workshops and received the manual.

+This information fed into follow-on project by CCZ which evaluated cheetah population size and distribution across the country.
 Since 2012, the Cheetah Conservation Project Zimbabwe has taken cheetah research and conservation forward in Zimbabwe.